rainonwires/rainonwires/README.md

 - 👋 Hi, I’m @rainonwires
-- 👀 I’m interested in rust & c/c++
+- 👀 I’m interested in zig, rust & c/c++
-- 🌱 I’m currently learning rust & c/c++
+- 🌱 I’m currently learning zig
-- 💞️ I’m looking to collaborate on rust & c/++
+- 💞️ I’m looking to collaborate on anything!
-- 📫 How to reach me xcuff#4054
+- 📫 How to reach me rainonwires#3520

 <!---
-xcuff/xcuff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+rainonwires is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->